 If the Oncotype DX score is 26-30, a treatment plan that includes chemotherapy (in addition to hormone therapy) may or may not be advised .

-Study findings show the benefit of chemotherapy varies by age for women with Oncotype DX scores that show neither a high risk of metastasis nor a low risk of metastasis .
+Study findings show the benefit of chemotherapy varies by age for women with Oncotype DX scores that show neither a high risk nor a low risk of metastasis .

 In younger women, chemotherapy can shut down the ovaries and stop them from producing estrogen.
-(This causes irregular menstrual periods or stops periods altogether.)
+(This causes menstrual periods to become irregular or stop altogether.)
 Younger women appear to get a treatment benefit from the ovarian suppression caused by the chemotherapy .

 The Oncotype DX score is less than 26